Overwatch Best Monitor and Gear Guide

 What’s the best mouse for Overwatch?

 There’s a world of difference between a good mouse and a bad one.
 One of the most important aspects of a good mouse is its sensor.
-All professional players use a mouse with a top grade gaming sensor, which means the mouse sensor doesn’t skip, doesn’t spin out or doesn’t lose track when you make those all important aiming adjustments.
-Any mouse you see the professionals use is a good mouse when it comes to internals, so between all of these you just have to decide which one suits you best personally.
+All professional players use a mouse with a top grade gaming sensor.
+This means the mouse sensor doesn’t skip, spin out or lose track when you make those all-important aiming adjustments.
+Any mouse you see the professionals use is a good mouse when it comes to internals, so when choosing a mouse, it’s more about a personal fit.

 Best Mouse for Overwatch: Logitech G Pro